 If you do business directly with buyers as so many e-commerce businesses do, having your site secure is paramount.

-There’s no rule for when redesigns should happen.
+There’s no rule for when the redesign of your business website should happen.
 It depends on your existing sites as much as if your industry changes, the number of pages on your site, the features on your site, and what your site’s intention is.

 For basic websites, a routine refresh every six to twelve months could be adequate.
 A more advanced site with e-commerce features, or frequently updated blog posts, or thousands of visitors per month could benefit from a monthly update.